ilkaay/food-order-app/README.md

 # Food Order App
-The project that I learned and practise React.
+The project that I learned and practice React.

 ## `npm start`